third-eye-cyborg/AscendedSocial/replit.md

 The client is built with React and TypeScript, using Vite.
 It utilizes a component-based architecture with shadcn/ui for UI, wouter for routing, TanStack Query for server state, and React hooks for local state.

 ### Backend
 The backend uses Node.js/Express with TypeScript in a monorepo structure.
 It features session-based authentication via Replit Auth with OpenID Connect and adheres to RESTful API conventions.
+Recent updates include mobile authentication routing fixes to ensure proper API endpoint ordering and mobile app connectivity.

 ### Data Storage
 PostgreSQL serves as the primary database with Drizzle ORM.
 Google Cloud Storage is used for media files.

 ### Authentication and Authorization
 Authentication is managed by Replit Auth (OpenID Connect via Passport.js), with user sessions stored in PostgreSQL.
 Authorization uses middleware for permission checks.
+The system includes dedicated mobile authentication endpoints (`/api/auth/mobile-config`) for seamless mobile app integration with proper route ordering to prevent Vite middleware conflicts.

 ### Content Management
 Posts are automatically categorized into seven chakra types using OpenAI's GPT-4, receiving a spiritual frequency score and chakra classification.
 It supports text, image, and video content.